dwavesystems/demos/maximum-cut/README.rst

 -------------
 The code implements a QUBO formulation of this problem.

-The answer that we are looking for is a partition of the nodes in the graph, so we will assign a binary variable for each node, i.e. variable x_i denotes whether or node i is in one subset (call it Subset 0) or the other (Subset 1).
+The answer that we are looking for is a partition of the nodes in the graph, so we will assign a binary variable for each node, i.e. variable x_i denotes whether node i is in one subset (call it Subset 0) or the other (Subset 1).

 The objective function that we are looking to optimize is maximizing the number of cut edges.
 To count how many cut edges we have given a partition of the nodes (assignment of our binary variables), we consider a single edge in a graph in the table below.
 We only want to count an edge if the endpoints are in different subsets, and so we assign a 1 for the edge column in this case and a 0 otherwise.